2020 Springfield, Missouri shooting

 On March 15, 2020, a mass shooting occurred in Springfield, Missouri, United States.
-After firing indiscriminately from his vehicle at passerby, 31-year-old Joaquin Roman shot and killed four people at a Kum & Go convenience store before committing suicide.
-It is believed to be one of two public mass shootings to occur in the U.S. in all of 2020, with the other occurring in February in Milwaukee, Wisconsin.
+After firing indiscriminately from his vehicle at passers-by, 31-year-old Joaquin Roman shot and killed four people at a Kum & Go convenience store before committing suicide.

 Shooting

 Between 11:24 p.m. and 11:43 p.m.
 CST, multiple emergency calls were made regarding a man in a black 2019 Volkswagen vehicle shooting at random vehicles in eastern Springfield.
-The shooter drove northward before crashing his vehicle at a Kum & Go convenience store on West Chestnut Expressway.
+The shooter drove northward before crashing his vehicle at a Kum & Go convenience store on East Chestnut Expressway.
 He entered the store at 11:43 p.m. and opened fire on those inside, killing three and injuring one.
 An employee who was wounded told the Springfield News-Leader that the shooter had a "psychotic break" and "gave a speech about being disrespected throughout his life and wanting to inflict pain on others".
 One person inside the store survived by hiding from the gunman.
-Officers Christopher Walsh and Josiah Overton of the Springfield Police Department were shot at in the parking lot as they responded to the shooting; Walsh was fatally wounded.
+Officers Christopher Walsh and Josiah Overton of the Springfield Police Department were shot at in the parking lot as they responded to the shooting; Walsh was fatally wounded, and Overton was struck twice, one bullet was stopped by his body armor, and the second bullet tore into his shoulder and knocked him down.
 After other officers arrived at the scene, they discovered that the shooter had committed suicide.